 “Points/Miles Never Expire” is a phrase you’ll see in advertisements from airline loyalty programs.
-While technically true, there’s a big caveat in that statement that could end up costing you all of your miles.
+While technically accurate, there’s a big caveat in that statement that could end up costing you all of your miles.
 What they actually mean is your points will not expire as long as your account remains active.
 What constitutes an active account?
 Well, that depends on which program you’re talking about.

-One of the big problems when trying to understand frequent flyer programs is airlines use terms like point expiration and account inactivity interchangeably so it’s impossible to differentiate between the two.
+One of the big problems when trying to understand frequent flyer programs is airlines use terms like point expiration and account inactivity interchangeably, so it’s impossible to differentiate between the two.
 Leaving technical jargon aside, let’s try to decipher the practical meaning behind all of the rules.

 Points Never Expire

 Delta, JetBlue, Southwest and United have programs where your points never expire.
 You don’t need to have any account usage and if you only fly once every three, five, or ten years, you’ll keep accumulating points.
 JetBlue’s program explicitly states points never expire.
 Delta does set some guidelines where they can cancel an account:

 - A Member requests an account closure.